Continuous-discrete smoothing of diffusions: Introduction

-with $q_j$ denoting the density of the $\operatorname{N}(0,\Sigma_j)$ distribution.
-Since $p$ is only known in closed form in very specific instances, $\rho$ is intractable and hence it is not possible to simulate directly from $X^\star$.
-The key idea in \cite{Schauer}, which adressed the simpler problem of diffusion bridge simulation, is to replace the unknown transition density $p$ by a tractable transition density $\tilde{p}$ of another diffusion process.
-Next, one simulates from the process which satisfies the SDE
+being the smoothed (conditional) density of $x_0$, then a trajectory $X^\star$ constitutes a sample from the smoothing distribution.
+This expression was derived in \cite{Marchand} (Theorem 2.3.4) in a special case of \eqref{eq:lin-obs} with $\Sigma_j\equiv 0$ for all $j$).
+In Appendix \ref{sec:doob_h_transf} we derive it using Doob's $h$-transform for the more general setting considered in this paper.
+As $p$ is tractable only in very specific instances, so are $\rho$ and $\pi^\star$.
+Hence, sampling $X^\star$ directly from \eqref{eq:form-xstar} is generally not possible.
+The key idea in \cite{Schauer} (which addressed a simpler problem of diffusion bridge simulation) is to introduce the so-called {\it guided proposal process}, defined as the (strong) solution to the SDE

-where $\tilde{r}(t,x)=\DD \log \tilde{\rho}(t,x)$ and $\tilde{\rho}(t,x)$ is defined as $\rho(t,x)$ with the transition densities $\tilde{p}$ replacing $p$.
-If the laws of the processes $X^\circ$ and $X^\star$ are absolutely continuous, then one can simulate from $X^\circ$ instead of $X^\star$ and correct for the discrepancy between these processes by the Radon-Nikodym derivative of their induces laws on $C([0,t_n])$.
-As the SDE for $X^\circ$ is obtained from the SDE for $X$ by superimposing a guiding term, these are called {\it guided proposals} (``proposal'' as the process $X^\circ$ is actually used as a proposal in a Metropolis-Hastings step).

-While this approach is conceptually clear, it is far from straightforward how to evaluate $\tilde{r}$ and the Radon-Nikodym derivative efficiently.
-It is the purpose of this paper to show how this can be done in case $\tilde{p}$ is the transition density of a linear process $\tilde{X}$, i.e.\ a process satisfying the SDE

-Intuitively, the drift and dispersion of $\tilde{X}$ should be chosen such that $\tilde{X}$ is similar to $X$ in areas visited by the true conditional process.
-With this choice it turns out that the computations consist of \begin{itemize} \item solving 2 systems of ordinary differential equations backwards in time; \item iteratively simulating forward $X^\circ$ and computing the Radon-Nikodym derivative between the laws of $X^\star$ and $X^\circ$ \end{itemize} Here, the first step only needs to be executed once and is akin to the updating equations in Kalman filtering.
-In the second step we use the Metropolis-Hastings algorithm in which we update the driving Wiener increments of the smoothed path using a preconditioned Crank-Nicolson scheme (Cf.\ \cite{cotter2013} and \cite{beskos-mcmc-methods}).
-These rather simple steps, together with its general applicability, are appealing in our opinion.
-We illustrate the effectiveness of our approach in a couple of benchmark examples.